 - Moderately expensive for a hybrid

-The Callaway Mavrik Max features an A.I. designed SS20 Flash Face, constructed to produce rapid ball speed across the face.
+The Callaway Mavrik Max features Flash Face technology.
+The A.I. designed SS20 Flash Face is constructed to produce rapid ball speed across the face.
 Therefore, you enjoy optimal distance, even on off-center strikes.

 In addition, this hybrid contains an oversized head profile that offers the average golfer superb forgiveness.
 The increased sweet spot maintains ball speed on mishits for consistent yardage.

 The Mavrik Max also has a helpful draw bias profile.
 Callaway added this to combat sliced shots and deliver a straighter flight.
-As a result, it leads to an increase in straight shots for improved accuracy in your long game.
+As a result, it increases straight shots for improved accuracy in your long game, similar to the SIM Max.
+Yet we should note, the price of this is limited workability.
+I found it very difficult to shape my shots.
+So if you’re a more skilled player, this is certainly something to consider.

 Finally, the keeled sole on the Mavrik Max sets the club up for supreme turf interaction for a cleaner strike from any lie.
 Whether you are playing from the fairway or rough, you increase your chance of making clean contact with the ball.